ShashankShatraboina/ML-Multiple-Diseases-Predictions/README.md

 This repository presents a **Machine Learning–based Multiple Disease Prediction System** developed as part of a broader research direction in **AI-driven medical diagnosis and clinical decision support systems**.

-The system serves as a **foundational framework** for investigating how machine learning models can support **early disease detection**, and it is designed to be **extended with fuzzy logic–based reasoning and deep learning models** to enhance clinical accuracy, interpretability, and uncertainty handling.
+The system serves as a **foundational framework** for investigating how machine learning models can support **early disease prediction**, with a planned extension toward **fuzzy logic–based reasoning and deep learning** for uncertainty-aware and interpretable clinical decision support.

 ---